edgi-govdata-archiving/web-monitoring/CONTRIBUTING.md

 # Contributing Guidelines

 We love improvements to our tools!
-EDGI has general [guidelines for contributing](https://github.com/edgi-govdata-archiving/overview/blob/master/CONTRIBUTING.md) to all of our organizational repos.
+EDGI has general [guidelines for contributing](https://github.com/edgi-govdata-archiving/overview/blob/master/CONTRIBUTING.md) and a [code of conduct](https://github.com/edgi-govdata-archiving/overview/blob/master/CONDUCT.md) for all of our organizational repos.

 ## Submitting Web Monitoring Issues